 Instruction and practice in intermediate level modern dance technique.
 Students will learn modern dance warm-up techniques and combinations choreographed to live and recorded accompaniment.
 Students will have the opportunity to improvise and choreograph their own dance studies.
+Lecture & lab.
 Optional credit/no credit or grade.
 Transferable to CSU; UC.

-DANCE 150 AD - 1 Unit Rhythm Tap Styles
+Rhythm Tap Styles

 Instruction and practice in intermediate tap dance techniques.
 A thorough study of many rhythms and tempos, using tap sounds as the medium for the composition.
+Lecture & lab.
 Optional credit/no credit or grade.
 Transferable to CSU; UC.